mautic/user-documentation/docs/configuration/settings.rst

 * **IP lookup service authentication** - To use any IP lookup service which requires authentication, enter your credentials.

 * **List of IPs not to track Contacts with** - To turn off tracking for particular IP addresses, enter the addresses, one per line.
-Mautic doesn’t recommend adding your office IP address.
-If you list your internal IP address, Mautic won’t track clicks, page hits, etc., from that IP, **including when you are testing functionality**.
+Mautic doesn't recommend adding your office IP address.
+If you list your internal IP address, Mautic won't track clicks, page hits, etc., from that IP, **including when you are testing functionality**.

 * **List of known Bots** - Mautic has the feature to identify and turn-off tracking for several known bots.
 To track activity from those bots, remove them from this list.
 To turn off tracking for other bots, add them here (one per line).